YuhongZ9309/github-tutorial/README.md

 4. Type in the name of the repo you are deleting to confirm
 5. If done correctly, the continue option would be available.
 Click on it to ***understand the consequences, delete this repository***.

+---
+## How to Fork and Clone
+GitHub is a website server that stores code, made with the intention of collaborating with other users.
+In GitHub, you must download their repo in order to test or make changes.

+If you just want to test someone’s code and play around with it, you can clone their project on GitHub to your local IDE. ***Cloning is copying from a remote to a local.*** This is like basically downloading a copy of the software and play with it.
+#### Directions on how to clone:
+1. You will first need the SSH key of the repo you want to clone.
+	* Head to the repo’s main page on GitHub and find **Clone and download**
+	* Click on it and copy the **SSH key** only.
+Do not copy the HTTPS key.
+2. Go back to your IDE, and type `git clone`.
+Then, paste the SSH key after space.
+	* Make sure that you are in the right place where you wish your file to be cloned.
+ 	* If you cloned it in the wrong place, you can just use `rm -rf` to delete it.
+Then navigate to the right place and then clone.
+> A good rule of thumb is to `cd` right into the folder you cloned so you will not be making files in the wrong place.

+If you do not want to test someone’s project, but instead want to add changes and provide suggestions to the owner, then you will need to fork the project.
+Forking a project is making a version of their project that resides in your account. ***Forking is copying for a someone’s remote to your remote.***
+#### To fork someone’s project:
+1. You will just need to go over to the repo’s main page on GitHub.
+2. There will be an option to fork this project.
+Click on it and it will start forking.
+3. Wait till it is finish forking, then you can just clone the forked repo to your IDE so you can start editing and adding changes.

+If you cloned someone’s repo and then made some changes, you cannot push your changes because you do not have permission to change someone else’s repo.
+If you forked, all the changes will be a push to your forked repo.
+Here you have permission to do so because you are basically pushing changes to your own repo.
+If you clone from your own existing repo such as forked repos, you do not need to setup up the bridge connection again as that bridge will be already established.

+---
+## How to Pull Request
+After you’ve forked, cloned repo, and have pushed all changes to your forked repo, you can now send these changes to the owner as suggestions.
+These suggestions in GitHub are called Pull Request.
+To do so, just click on **New Pull Request** and then click on it again.
+After that, you can add a message to that pull request.
+Once done, just press “Create pull request”.
+> Pull request should be helpful in explaining what changes you’ve or files you’ve deleted/created.

+The owner can review your changes and then if approved, your changes will be merged into the master branch of the code (the main code).

+The owner can also copy from the repo with your changes into his IDE.
+Once the changes are merged, the remote repo on GitHub “is ahead” of your local by *n* commits, or your local “is behind of your remote by *n* commits.
+The owner can update the local by using `git pull` which fetch the last modified repository.